HallLabs/tracy_matdb/README.md

 ### Extract from Container

-You want to extract the relevent files in the `_build` directory that was recently generated.
+You want to extract the relevant files in the `_build` directory that was recently generated.

 You can use `docker cp` to extract them from inside a docker image.
 ```bash
 ➜ docker cp <container-id>:/root/codes/matdb/docs/_build <host-destination>
 ```
-- the `<container-id>` can be found using `docker ps`.
+- The `<container-id>` can be found using `docker ps`.
-- `<host-destination>` is a file location on your local machine that you want to place the files.
+- `<host-destination>` is a file location on your local machine in which you want to place the files.

 The extracted files can then be viewed.
-If you created an `html` version, you can open `<host-destination>/_build/html/index.html` in your web broswer of choice.
+If you created an `html` version, you can open `<host-destination>/_build/html/index.html` in your web browser of choice.

 ## Unit Tests
-From within an instance of the docker image `matdb` run the following:
+From within an instance of the docker image `MAtDB` run the following:
 ```bash
 ➜ python3 -m pytest /root/codes/matdb/tests
 ```

-To run the tests with a code coverage tool.
+To run the tests with a code coverage tool:
 - Install `pytest-cov` with `python3 -m pip install pytest-cov`.
 Then to run the unit tests with the coverage tool:
 ```bash